igvteam/igv.js/doc/embedding.md

 #Browser Initialization#

-The igv-web browser is a javascript object easily embeddable in web pages.
+The IGV.js browser is a javascript object easily embeddable in web pages.
 The object is created and initialized with the function

     igv.createBrowser(div, options)